GoogleCloudPlatform/hadoop-discovery-tool/README.md

                3. Debian
                4. RedHat

 4. **Step 4**: At the checkpoint seeking confirmation, provide Y or y to continue.
-The tool will check for docker-cli if its installed in the node.
-If its not installed, the script will install docker-cli.
+The tool will check for docker-cli (community version or enterprise version) if its installed in the node.
+If its not installed, the script will install docker-cli (community version).
 This is mandatory for the tool to run.

 5. **Step 5**: The tool will stop here for you to go through list of detais collected at this step
       1. Hadoop Cluster Data - Hardware, Storage, Directory structure